jaisidhsingh/CoN-CLIP/ccneg_dataset/README.md

 ## CC-Neg: Images

-The images for CC-Neg come from the ImageLabels split of the CC-3M which we prepare and provide <a href="https://iitjacin-my.sharepoint.com/:f:/g/personal/singh_118_iitj_ac_in/EuV0PZw4pZBPnfE0LeUkKssB1waNHgSe77qOqOoiF6BHxA?e=7dJ0Mj">here</a>.
-Please find a compressed file called `ccneg_images.tar.gz` in this directory, download, and extract the images.
+The images for CC-Neg come from the ImageLabels split of the CC-3M which we prepare and provide <a href="https://drive.proton.me/urls/CPD0RPRVA4#lDBGak33rXEn">here</a>.
+Please find a compressed file called `ccneg_images.zip` in this directory, download, and extract the images.
 Verify that the structure of the `ccneg_images` folder becomes

 ```plaintext
 ccneg_images